Whether it’s the holidays or a special birthday, we all have the best intentions of setting limits on kids gifts.

-Now, Beaulieu and her husband make sure they don’t overdo for their two kids, whether that means just a few, carefully chosen gifts for the holidays or birthday parties where everyone gets a gift.
+Now, Beaulieu and her husband make sure they don’t overdo the presents for their two kids – whether that means just a few, carefully chosen gifts for the holidays or birthday parties where everyone gets a gift.

 Ways to shave it down